blabla1337/skf-flask/skf/markdown/code_examples/asp/15-code_example--Identifier_Based_Authorization--.md

 					/*
 					Set counter; if counter hits 3, the user's session must be terminated.
-					After 3 session terminations the user's acount must be blocked.
+					After 3 session terminations the user's account must be blocked.
 					Given the high threat level, there will be immediate session termination.
 					*/
 					Log.Counter(3);